My friends see me as something of an expert in the world of pugs, and so one recently asked, “Can pugs eat bananas?”

 It’s pretty unlikely that your pug will eat banana skin, as it doesn’t taste as good as the fruit inside.

-However, at the same time, pugs really aren’t fussy eaters, so might try and nibble on a bit of fresh banana skin.
+However, at the same time, pugs really aren’t fussy eaters, so they might try and nibble on a bit of fresh banana skin.

 However, this can cause intestinal blockage because the skin is too thick to be broken down by their digestive system.
 This is particularly an issue if they manage to eat a large piece of banana peel.